-- Attend school every day and be on time - Make sure that they have the correct equipment every day - Work as well as they can at school and help others to do the same - Do their work to the best of their ability and hand it in on time - Be polite and helpful to other students, staff and guests - Take a positive role in all that the school has to offer - Be responsible students, respect the school and help to make it a nice place to be ı have read this agreement and l will c do my best to keep to ) it
+- Attend school every day and be on time - Make sure that they have the correct equipment every day - Work as well as they can at school and help others to do the same - Do their work to the best of their ability and hand it in on time - Be polite and helpful to other students, staff and guests - Take a positive role in all that the school has to offer - Be responsible students, respect the school and help to make it a nice place to be l have read this agreement and will do my hest to keen to it i ilave i eau uno aureemen and will do illy DC3L LU NGGD LO IL.

 Signed Student: Date:

 Signed Parent/Carer: Date:

-Signed Form Tutor: Date:
+Signed Form Tutor: Date [.]